SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Contacts (R3)
 The contact or contacts chosen should be nearly supernormal, supernatural, or uncanny in origin or far reaching in scope.
-For example, a character’s Contact (R3) might be an “spacefarer’s guild” with multi-system branch oﬃces and an impressive ability to get its members the oddest things.
+For example, a character’s Contact (R3) might be an "spacefarer’s guild" with multi-system branch offices and an impressive ability to get its members the oddest things.
 Work with the gamemaster to come up with some interesting contacts.
 It might be a group of psionic monks who can be called upon for
-“mental aid” -- or maybe a really complete technical library.
+"mental aid" -- or maybe a really complete technical library.

 28